adamarbour/void-field-notes/docs/README.md

 # Void Linux Install Notes

-This site documents my experience installing [Void Linux]([Enter the void (voidlinux.org)](https://voidlinux.org/)) on my neat Lenovo ThinkPad X1 2nd Gen tablet.
+This site documents my experience installing [Void Linux]([Enter the void (voidlinux.org)](https://voidlinux.org/)) on my _"tabby"_ Lenovo ThinkPad X1 2nd Gen tablet.
 The device was purchased `R2/Ready for Reuse` as a tinkering device but has quickly become my favorite device in my arsenal.

-The purpose of these notes is for me not to forget the steps taken to create what I would consider the perfect *nix setup and a guide for anyone else embarking on the same journey as me.
+The purpose of these notes is not to forget the steps I've taken to create what I would consider the perfect *nix setup.
+It is also a guide for anyone else embarking on the same journey as me.

 _Want to connect?
 Have questions?
 See something wrong?
 Find me @: 🌐 [https://github.com/adamarbour](https://github.com/adamarbour)_